ineesmcosta/ineesmcosta/README.md

 ### Hi there 👋

-I'm Currently studying Computer Science at NOVA School of Science and Technology
+I am currently studying Computer Science at NOVA School of Science and Technology

 #### Find me at: